Md-Sazzad-Ahsan/Collab/README.md

 [![AGPLv3](public/images/AGPLv3.png)](LICENSE)

-MiroTalk SFU is free and open-source under the terms of AGPLv3 (GNU Affero General Public License v3.0).
+MeetVerse is free and open-source under the terms of AGPLv3 (GNU Affero General Public License v3.0).
 Please `respect the license conditions`, In particular `modifications need to be free as well and made available to the public`.
 Get a quick overview of the license at [Choose an open source license](https://choosealicense.com/licenses/agpl-3.0/).

-To obtain a [MiroTalk SFU license](https://docs.mirotalk.com/license/licensing-options/) with terms different from the AGPLv3, you can conveniently make your [purchase on CodeCanyon](https://codecanyon.net/item/mirotalk-sfu-webrtc-realtime-video-conferences/40769970).
+To obtain a [MeetVerse license](https://docs.meetverse.com/license/licensing-options/) with terms different from the AGPLv3, you can conveniently make your [purchase on CodeCanyon](https://codecanyon.net/item/meetverse-sfu-webrtc-realtime-video-conferences/40769970).
 This allows you to tailor the licensing conditions to better suit your specific requirements.

 </details>